 Access Zoom Settings for the Desktop Client or your Zoom account by clicking the Profile icon in the upper right corner.

 Zoom Account settings and personalization can be accessed through the UIS Zoom Portal

 - Go to your device’s App Store or Play Store.

 - Search for Zoom.

 - Download the free Zoom app.

-- For meeting hosts, when you open the app, choose to Sign In with SSO.
+- When you open the app, choose to Sign In with SSO.
 Enter ‘uis’ for the domain (so that it reads uis.zoom.us).
 Then enter your UIS NetID and password.